EVM in SDK

 "type": "function"

-The smart contract above is described by the following ABI file, which we will use further:
+The smart contract above is described by this ABI file, which we will use later.
+To generate the contract ABI, you need to compile your the smart contract (see Compilation artifactsopen in new window).

 {